Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Related Work

-\tit{Detection of deepfakes generated with diffusion models} While all aforementioned methods are tailored for detecting deepfakes generated by GANs, a few works extended the analysis to deepfake images coming from diffusion models~\citep{dhariwal2021diffusion,ramesh2022hierarchical,nichol2021glide,saharia2022photorealistic,rombach2022high}.
-Among them,~\citet{wolter2022wavelet} proposed to detect fake images based on their wavelet-packet representations taking into account features from the pixel and frequency space.~\citet{ricker2022towards} also tackled the frequency domain, analyzing different factors that influence the spectral properties of these images.
+\tit{Detection of Deepfakes Generated with Diffusion Models} While all aforementioned methods are tailored for detecting deepfakes generated by GANs or other visual forgery tools, a few works extended the analysis to deepfake images coming from diffusion models~\citep{dhariwal2021diffusion,ramesh2022hierarchical,nichol2021glide,saharia2022photorealistic,rombach2022high}.
+Among them,~\citet{wolter2022wavelet} proposed to detect fake images based on their wavelet-packet representations taking into account features from the pixel and frequency space.~\citet{ricker2022towards} evaluate the performance of state-of-the-art detectors and also tackle the frequency domain, analyzing different factors that influence the spectral properties of these images, discovering that GANs and diffusion models produce images with different characteristics that require adaptation of existing classifiers to ensure reliable detection.
 Similarly,~\citet{corvi2022detection} introduced an analysis of the forensics traces left by common diffusion models and investigated whether deepfake detectors tailored for GANs can also distinguish images generated by diffusion models.
 Finally,~\citet{sha2022fake} analyzed and compared deepfakes generated by different text-to-image diffusion models, investigating the possibility of correctly attributing deepfake images to the diffusion model that generated them.
 Overall, these studies highlight the need for developing detection methods that can effectively detect deepfakes generated by various types of generative models, including diffusion models.